eddmann/eddmann.github.io/_posts/2021/2021-02-03-advent-of-code-2015-day-10-elves-look-elves-say.md

     .reduce((next, digit) => next + digit.length + digit[0], '');
 ```

-For this implementation I have decided to take advantage of Regular Expression back-reference's again to capture all the grouped adjacent digits - treating integers as strings in the process.
+For this implementation, I have decided to take advantage of Regular Expression back-references again to capture all the grouped adjacent digits - treating integers as strings in the process.
-From here we can reduce over these groups forming the next value in the sequence.
+From here, we can reduce over these groups, forming the next value in the sequence.

-Now we have the ability to produce the next term in the sequence, we need a means to iterate over this process for a given amount of times.
+Now that we have the ability to produce the next term in the sequence, we need a means to iterate over this process for a given number of times.
-For this I decided to create a small generic utility function, which is influenced by the [`iterate`](https://clojuredocs.org/clojure.core/iterate) function provided in Clojure (expect this one is not lazy).
+For this, I decided to create a small generic utility function, which is influenced by the [`iterate`](https://clojuredocs.org/clojure.core/iterate) function provided in Clojure (except this one is not lazy).

 ```typescript
 const repeat = <T>(